GoofyNest/HardwareSpoofing/monitor-spoofing/dichen-5.md

 # Dichen 5

+<mark style="color:red;">**This guide needs to be updated, do not use null monitor serials unless your monitor serial is already nulled, we have a tool in discord you can use to generate new EDID**</mark>

 <mark style="color:purple;">**It is very annoying to get the spoofing for Dichen 5 to work properly**</mark>

 {% hint style="warning" %}